aims-ks/eatlas-search-engine/README.md

 exists by deploying the `ECRResourceStack` stack in the [cdk code](https://github.com/AIMS/eatlas-infrastructure).

 Next, we will build and tag a Docker image and push it to AWS ECR.
-You may need to log in to the console and modify your dev user permissions to enable the ECR actions.
+You may need to log in to the console and modify your dev user permissions to enable the ECR actions: AmazonEC2ContainerRegistryFullAccess

 NOTE: The <VERSION> used in the command lines does NOT start with the "v" like the Git tag.
 Example: 1.2.0